39-year search for missing Michigan teen could end in Georgia grave

 His fingerprints didn't match any in the national data base and Coroner A.R.
 King eventually arranged for the publicly funded burial in one of the city's cemeteries.

-Before ground was broken again at the back end of the burial spot off Houston Road, Bibb sheriff's chaplain Chip Strickland offered a prayer.
+Before ground was broken again at the back end of the burial spot off Houston Road, Bibb sheriff's chaplain Chip Strickland, no relation, offered a prayer.

 "Lord we pray that this be the young man we think it is so that we may return him to his family," the pastor of Riverside United Methodist Church prayed.